 You’ll need a 2:1 honours degree or an equivalent qualification.
 We welcome applicants with design experience in areas such as architecture, urban design, landscape architecture, interaction design, architectural/environmental engineering, structural/material engineering, robotics.

 Months of entry

-Digital technologies are changing the way built environments are designed, constructed and inhabited.
-On this course you’ll learn the theoretical knowledge and the design skills needed to develop digital blueprints for the environments of the future.
+Digital technologies are changing the way buildings and urban spaces are designed, constructed and inhabited.
+On this course, you’ll gain the skills required to produce innovative architecture in the digital era.